Data-aided Underwater Acoustic Ray Propagation Modeling: Introduction

 The need to combine knowledge of physics with data-driven ML is not limited to ocean acoustic modeling, and is in fact the focus of an emerging field called \emph{scientific machine learning}~(SciML)~\cite{osti_1478744}.
 Researchers have explored synergistic ways that use scientific domain knowledge to aid data-driven ML~\cite{raissi2018hidden,swiler2020survey,willard2021integrating,DBLP:journals/corr/abs-2001-04385, read2019process, sun2019theory}.
-Data-driven models are trained to learn from the scientific data while respecting certain constraints imposed by our domain knowledge.
-A popular SciML strategy, named physics-informed neural networks~(PINN), imposes physics constraints in the form of partial differential equations~(PDE) to act as a regularizer in the loss function of a NN~\cite{raissi2019physics}.
+A popular SciML strategy, named physics-informed neural networks~(PINNs), imposes physics constraints in the form of partial differential equations~(PDEs) to act as a regularizer in the loss function of a NN~\cite{raissi2019physics}.
 Such an augmentation in the loss function helps to alleviate the problems of requiring large amounts of data, and the inability to extrapolate.
-A typical structure of the PINN models is shown in Fig.~\ref{fig:PINN_schematic}.
-In the context of acoustic propagation, NNs can be informed by the wave equation to generate data-efficient solution approximations.
-Work presented in~\cite{borrel2021physics} successfully applies PINN to predict one-dimensional (1D) sound fields with parameterized moving Gaussian sources and impedance boundaries.
-In the field of medical ultrasound, simulation results in~\cite{9593574} demonstrate that prediction of the 2D acoustic field by the PINN-based methods can be roughly two times faster as compared with the finite difference methods.
-The authors of~\cite{moseley2020solving} adopt PINN to solve the 2D wave equation and propose a curriculum learning based strategy to further improve the convergence rate.
-In~\cite{rasht2021physics}, the authors demonstrate that PINN not only can be applied to efficiently solve the forward problems, but may also be helpful in solving inverse problems.
+A typical structure of PINN models is shown in Fig.~\ref{fig:PINN_schematic}.
+In the context of acoustic propagation, NNs can be informed by the acoustic wave equation to generate data-efficient solution approximations~\cite{borrel2021physics, moseley2020solving,rasht2021physics}.
+However, as far as we are aware, there are limited attempts at exploring the use of SciML for ocean modeling.
+One of the few works that assess the effectiveness of PINNs in solving simple ocean-related modeling problems is~\cite{de2021assessing}.
+Although there are many successful implementations showing that imposing physics knowledge improves model training, the authors of~\cite{de2021assessing} found no significant benefits to the training error by having additional physics-informed constraints in the loss function in their simulation studies.
+The authors of~\cite{de2021towards} explored the benefits of using PINNs to solve three ocean modeling-related PDEs, including the wave equation.